graphql-devise/graphql_devise/README.md

 ### Mounting Auth Schema on a Separate Route

 You can mount this gem's GraphQL auth schema in your routes file like this:
-This can be done using the generator or manually.

 ```ruby
 # config/routes.rb